heremaps/naksha/docs/PSQL.md

 uuid:                            "{storageId}:{collectionId}:2023:1:30:0"
 ```

-Normally, when a new unique identifier is requested, the method `naksha_txn()` will read the sequence (`naksha_tx_id_seq`) and verify it, so, if the year, month and day of the current transaction start-time (`now()`) matches the one stored in the sequence-number.
-If this is not the case, it will enter an advisory lock and retry the operation, if the sequence-number is still invalid, it will reset the sequence-number to the correct date, with the _sequence_ part being set to `1`, so that the next `naksha_uid(collection)` method that enters the lock or queries the _sequence_, receives a correct number, starting at _sequence_ `1`.
+Normally, when a new unique identifier is requested, the method `naksha_txn()` will use the next value from the sequence (`naksha_txn_seq`) and verify it, so, if the year, month and day of the current transaction start-time (`transaction_timestamp()`) matches the one stored in the sequence-number.
+If this is not the case, it will enter an advisory lock and retry the operation, if the sequence-number is still invalid, it will reset the sequence-number to the correct date, with the _sequence_ part being set to `1`, so that the next `naksha_txn()` method that enters the lock or queries the _sequence_, receives a correct number, starting at _sequence_ `1`.
 The method itself will use the _sequence_ value `0` in the rollover case.

-**Note**: We store the current transaction-number for the current transaction in a transaction local config value, so that we only need to read it ones, when needed the first time in a transaction.
-Additionally, there is a helper methods to be used to create arbitrary bounds for a unique identifier being `naksha_txn(timestamptz, bigint)`.
+**Note**: We cache the current transaction-number in the session, so that we do not need to perform the above action multiple times per transaction.

-## GUID _(aka UUID)_
+## GUID [`uuid`]

 Traditionally XYZ-Hub used UUIDs as state-identifiers, but exposed them as strings in the JSON.
 Basically all known clients ignore the format of the UUID, so none of them expected to really find a UUID in it.
 This is good, because in Naksha we decided to change the format, but to stick with the name for downward compatibility.